 With the proliferation of smartphones and mobile apps, startup companies are emerging with the dream of building a successful app.
-While having a mobile mindset and developing a mobile strategy is a good with no question, misconceptions about mobile app development are here, there, and everywhere.
-For businesses, especially small market players, these misconceptions can result in any consequences – from complicating the developing process to wasting hundreds of thousands of money and losing customers.
+While having a mobile mindset and developing a mobile strategy is good with no question, misconceptions about mobile app development are here, there, and everywhere.
+For businesses, especially small market players, these misconceptions can result in any consequences – from complicating the developing process of wasting hundreds of thousands of money and losing customers.

 So, what are these myths?
 The myth list could be very long, but we are going to focus on the top 5 myths we have seen when it comes to mobile app testing.

 Emulators might be useful in the early stages of app development, but they will not bring any valuable information regarding the quality of your apps in the long run.
 As emulators do not contain any hardware (like chipsets and memory), developers will not get the whole picture of app performance on device models with different chipsets.
 If you are building a million-download app, keep in mind that only real devices will give you the testing results you expect.

 Truth: Not a single user plays mobile apps/games on an emulator.
 So what is the sense of testing apps on emulators?

 Myth 2: 10-20 devices can represent the whole Android market.